jaredsohn/git-linear-hook/README.md

 3. Commit your changes (`git commit -m 'Add some amazing feature'`)
 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

-## Context

-This was built in an afternoon with heavy use of Claude.

 ## License